ambirdsall/swash/README.md

 feels for different areas.

 #### Geo(graph|metr)y
+At all times, the player is in an area; and every area is within a region.
+Every region has a musical theme; every area has a unique variation on that theme.
+The only exception is maybe if location is trumped by a surprise boss fight; but encounters should be geographically determined.
 ##### Regions
 1. have one or two areas that are significant to the plot or that are subplots:
   * unlock an ability